sime/cv/README.md

 ------------

 ### November 2014 - Current
-Frontend Engineer for 9Cookies, Berlin
+Senior Frontend Engineer for 9Cookies, Berlin

 * Angular 1 and 2 development
 * Investigating and alleviating performance bottlenecks with developer profiling tools